-1. IntroductionThis document specifies the Class Definition Model and the Conceptual Data model (both in UML ) for a canoe/kayak slalom competition.
-Further it specifies the Table Model (logical data model / ERD), and the Database Design for the information system for managing a canoe/kayak slalom competition.
+1. IntroductionThis document specifies the Object definition model and the Conceptual Data model (both in UML ) for a (canoe/kayak) competition.
+Further it specifies the Table Model (logical data model / ERD), and the Database Design for the information system for managing a (canoe/kayak) competition.
 1.1 References

 Terms, concepts and procedures are based on the ICF rules [ref.1].
-1.2 Modeling stepsStep 1 - The Class Definition ModelThe Class Definition Model is a defining model.
-It specifies the definitions of the relevant concepts and terms (e.g. object classes).
-Relations in a Class definition model between object types are necessary, that is, always apply (because defined so, but only so in the context of a kayak slalom competition).
-The Class Definition Model specifies the concepts which are meaningful for a kayak slalom competition.
-Objects which are meaningful in the process of a slalom competition do not necessarily appear in the database model.
-For instance, a finish line is a meaningful object in a competition, but you will not find it in the database model.
+1.2 Modeling stepsStep 1 - The Object Definition ModelThe Object Definition Model is an ontological model.
+It specifies the definitions of the relevant object types.
+Relations in a Object definition model between object types are constituting, that is, always apply (because defined so, but only so in the context of a (canoe/kayak) competition).
+The Object Definition Model specifies the object types which are meaningful for a (canoe/kayak) competition.
+Object types which are meaningful in the process of a competition do not necessarily appear in the database model.
+For instance, a finish line is a meaningful object type in a competition, but you will not find it in the database model.
 Only derived concepts as a finish line passage ( 'a finish') you find will in the database model.
-Step 2 - The Conceptual Data ModelThe Conceptual Data Model specifies the properties of object classes and the contingent relations that hold between object classes, as relevant for the processes related to the kayak slalom competition.
-These relations are contingent, e.g. may or may not hold.
-Example: not every participant in het slalom competion is a jury member.
-But: You can only have a valid run, if you have a start-event and a finish-event.
+Step 2 - The Conceptual Data ModelThe Conceptual Data Model specifies the properties of object types (classes) and the contingent relations that hold between object types, as relevant for the processes related to the (canoe/kayak) competition.
+These relations are contingent, e.g. may or may not be mandatory.
+Example: not every person in a competion is a competitor.
+Example 2: You only can have a valid run, if there is a start-event and a finish-event.

 |